cp2k/cp2k/README_cmake.md

 - `CP2K_USE_METIS = OFF`:

-- `CP2K_USE_LIBXSMM = ON`: use libxsmm library for small matrices operations. detection based on pkg-config
+- `CP2K_USE_LIBXSMM = ON`: use [libxsmm](https://libxsmm.readthedocs.io/en/latest/)
+  library for small matrices operations.
+Detection based on `pkg-config`.
+If you installed libxsmm in a non-standard location, modify the `PKG_CONFIG_PATH` variable accordingly.

 - `CP2K_USE_ACCEL = NONE, CUDA, HIP`: enable gpu support